bcround/Learn_RN/README.md

   - useNavigation, useRoute hooks to use navigation and route objects globally without passing props
   - Even if navigates to other screen, the next screen just stacks up on first screen and the first one doesn't get unmounted (so cannot use useEffect for mount/unmount).
 In this case, use `useFocusEffect` and make sure use it with `useCallback`.

+## Chapter 6
+  - how to plan out screen structure (for small app)
+  - uuid library uses Node.js' crypo function which is not included in react-native, so need to install `react-native-get-random-values` library to make uuid work.
+  - Useful library for date -> `date-fns`
+  - How to use Animation
+    - `useNativeDriver` is one of options that can passeed in `Animated.timing` 's second argument.
+      - if it's set to true, then the process of animation is handled on native level, not in javascript engine
+      - It has to be set false, if the animation affects the layout such as left, width, paddingLeft, marginLeft, etc.
+    - use transfrom instead of left or top for better performance
+    - use `animation.interpolate()` for appling multipe styles at once using inputRange and outputRange
+  - FlatList has `onEndReached` and `onEndReachedThreshold`, and those are for implementing infinite scroll
+  - For bouncing animation, use `Animated.spring()`
+    - There is several options: tension, friction, speed, bounciness, etc.
+    - tension and friction must be used together and speed and bounciness must be used together but cannot combine interchangeably